gabrielaalvescosta/gabrielaalvescosta/readme.md

 📫 How to reach me **gabrielaaalvescosta@gmail.com**

-⚡ Fun fact: **I love colors in my projects, but i'm always dressed for a funeral**
+⚡ Fun fact: **I love colors in my projects, but i'm always dressed for a funeral.
+Yes, I really love @dracula theme**

 ### Social Media